-Healthy Homes for Family ChildCare
+Healthy Homes for Family Child Care

 The Minnesota Department of Health is offering a healthy homes education project for in-home family child care providers.
 The goal of the project is to promote an integrated approach to reducing exposure to potential hazards in homes that also function as child care settings.

-Healthy Homes Education
+Step 1: Healthy Homes Education

 Step 3: Test for RadonRadon testing is the first step to determine if your family is being exposed to high levels of radon.
-Radon is the second leading cause of lung cancer, to learn more about radon: Radon in Minnesota Homes.
+Radon is the second leading cause of lung cancer.
+To learn more about radon, or to test your home, see:

 Radon Contractors/Mitigation Service Providers